ilkkamtk/javascript-starter/README.md

 # JavaScript Starter

-For Basics of Web Programming course in Metropolia.
+For Basics of Web Development course in Metropolia.